JoshuaGrams/JoshuaGrams/noreaster-2018.md

 started for the [2018 7-day Roguelike
 Challenge](https://itch.io/jam/7drl-challenge-2018), spending about 20
 hours building the initial version, and a further 70 or so hours polishing and tuning it.
-It's written in the LÖVE 2D engine.
+It's written in the L?VE 2D engine.

 It's a turn-based roguelike space shooter where you explore five levels of randomly generated caves to collect food, then return to the surface